cables-gl/cables_docs/md/5_writing_ops/dev_attachments/dev_attachments.md

 Attachments are files that can be created and read as a string in the Op they are attached to.
 They can contain any kind of data that your op might need for working.
-Attachments are a good way to separate data from your opcode, add [WebWorkers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API) or even work with [WASM](https://developer.mozilla.org/en-US/docs/WebAssembly) files.
+Attachments are a good way to separate data from your opcode e.g. add [WebWorkers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API).

 ## Add Attachment